Cynthia-mbesa/alx-system_engineering-devops/0x02-shell_redirections/README.md

  task 10.
 No more javascript: deletes all the regular files (not the directories) with a .js extension that are present in the current directory and  all its subfolders

  task 11.
 Don't just count your directories, make your directories count:  counts the number of directories and sub-directories in the current direct ory

+ task 12.
+What’s new: displays the 10 newest files in the current directory